MaxBoog/beatsandbites/README.md

-This is the repo for [Beats & Bites](https://beatsandbites.vercel.app), a project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is the repo for [https://beatsandbites.vercel.app](https://beatsandbites.vercel.app), a project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started